BCB4PM/GL4SDA/README.md

 $ python split_train_test.py
 ```

-Finally, we added a script running on Google Colab to train the model and obtain the validation measures as output.
+Finally, we added a script that can be opened in Google Colab to train the model and obtain the validation measures as output.

 ```
 GL4SDA_train.ipynb